A neighborhood that’ll get you in the spirit

 1659 West North Avenue

-The sentimental pub, named after Gene and Connie Gloria’s last son, has taken pride in providing a neighborhood spot that brings people together.
+If you’re looking for the best sentimental restaurants in Wicker Park, this pub was named after Gene and Connie Gloria’s last son.
 The karaoke bar will reach their 30th anniversary in 2017 and guests have had nothing but good things to say about their great staff, good prices, and free popcorn over the years.
 Whether you’re looking to cleanse your pallet with their extensive beer list or belt out your favorite Rihanna song, it’s always a good time at Louie’s Pub.

 1531 N Damen Avenue